Franchise Business Consultant Facts

 - The role of a business franchise consultant is pivotal in the success of both the potential franchisee and the franchisor.

-- As part of IFPG’s franchise consulting group, franchise consultants become part of an extended “franchise family.”
-They work closely with fellow members to ensure their candidate finds a business that matches their interests, background, budget and desired lifestyle.
+- As part of IFPG’s franchise consultant group, a franchise business consultant becomes part of an extended “franchise family.”
+They work closely with fellow franchise consultant group members to ensure their candidate finds a business that matches their interests, background, budget and desired lifestyle.

 - There are several names for franchise consultants, including franchise referral consultants, franchise brokers and franchise business consultants.